David Mandigora Biography: Playing Career, Coaching Career, Achievements, Death -Pindula

 |Zimbabwe Premier Soccer League Soccer star of the year:1980

-David "Yogi" Mandigora is a former Dynamos midfielder.
+David "Yogi" Mandigora was a former Dynamos midfielder.
 Mandigora was part of the all-star Dynamos Football Club team that included the likes of Sunday Chidzambwa, Moses Chunga and Misheck Chidzambwa.[1]
 In recognition of the outstanding performances that he displayed, he was deservedly crowned the country's soccer star of the year in 1980.
-He is also famous for guiding Dembare to the semi finals of the African Champions League in 2008.
+He was also famous for guiding Dembare to the semi-finals of the African Champions League in 2008.

+Mandigora died on 12 June 2021.
+The cause of death was not revealed.

 Family Background